tsubery/elon/README.md

 2. Wallet Nodes - These are typically short lived nodes, they do not store the full database of around 360GB at the time of writing.
 These nodes do not publish "NETWORK_NODE" bit to to inform other participants of their limited capacity.
 3. Miner Nodes - These nodes encompass the majority of resources of the network.
 Since mining is done in private these are not a target for crowd sourced attack and are irrelevant for the purpose of this article.

 It is important to note that adding mining resources to bitcoin is rewarded by design while adding distributed database nodes is not rewarded at all.
 It should surprise no one that as mining network scaled, the resouces for the distributed database node have stayed modest.
-For a reasonable attacker miners and their separate network are irrelevant.
+For a reasonable attacker miners and their network are irrelevant.

 ### Full-node resources
 Many are aware of block size wars, where Bitcoin's development team chose to limit the resources needed from each full node in order to lower the barriers for entry for full nodes.
 There are other limitations in the reference full node implemenation.
 Limiting node's capacity makes each node vulnerable to various denial of services attacks.
 Some of the [capacities](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/net.h) of Full Nodes are: